 The auditor participates in all meetings of the audit committee and in the board meeting that deals with the annual accounts.
 The auditor reviews, with the board, any material changes in the company’s accounting principles and assessments of material accounting estimates.
 There have been no disagreements between the auditor and management on any material issues.

 The auditor reports to the audit committee on his assessment of the internal controls on the financial reporting process.
 The outcome of this review is presented to the board.
 The board and the audit committee meet with the auditor without representatives of executive management being present.
-The audit committee reviewed and approved guidelines for executive management’s use of the auditor for purposes other than auditing, and receives a quarterly overview of services rendered by the auditor to the company.
+The audit committee receives a quarterly overview of services rendered by the auditor to the company.
 The audit committee also approves the fees paid to the auditor for material additional services.
-The remuneration paid to the auditor in 2015 for both audit and other services is presented in Note 11 to the consolidated accounts.
+The remuneration paid to the auditor in 2018 for both audit and other services is presented in Note 11 to the consolidated accounts.
 These details are also presented to the annual general meeting.